DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 Note: please, read and complete :ref:`stuff_that_run` before continuing.

-If you are here, it means that your developer installation contains a **dirac.cfg** file, that should stay in the $DIRACDEVS/etc directory.
-We'll play a bit with it now.
+We will now play with a **dirac.cfg** file.
+For these exercises you can use the dockerized setup.

-You have already done this:
+Try this:

 .. code-block:: python